Argha782/BookReview/README.md

 ---

+## 📜 Code of Conduct

+To foster an open and welcoming environment, we follow a strict [Code of Conduct](./CODE_OF_CONDUCT.md).

+We expect all participants — contributors, maintainers, and users — to act with respect and integrity in all interactions.
+Harassment, discrimination, or any form of abusive behavior will not be tolerated.

+By participating in this project, you agree to uphold these standards and help maintain a positive, inclusive space for everyone.

+> 🙏 Please read the full [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.

+---

 ## ✨ **AI Integration**

 This app uses **OpenRouter** to assist users while writing reviews.
 Users can click a button during review entry to generate suggestions or summaries using AI.